 A drive to the left will disappear into the trees creating more problems and making Cooper’s ditch plus the large tree to the right of the green more and more of a problem.

 White – 397 yds, par 4.
 SI 6 : Red – 338 yds, par 4, SI 2

-Interesting and tight tee shot from alongside the 2nd green, with large trees to the left and right that are best avoided.
-A good tee shot that needs to be positioned well is also needed as the ground rises in front of you and the ridge and furrow fairway running between ash trees right and left, makes the well guarded green challenging to hit.
-“Longer than it appears” due to the gentle up slope.
+An interesting and tight tee shot from alongside the 2nd green, with large trees to the left and right that are best avoided.
+A good tee shot needs to be positioned well as the ground rises in front of you and the ridge and furrow fairway running between ash trees right and left, makes the well guarded green challenging to hit.
+The hole is “longer than it appears” due to the gentle up slope.

 4th hole – Chestnut Way

 White – 268 yds,par 4.
 SI 16 : Red – 243 yds, par 4, SI 18